The European Intelligence Academy (EIA) aims to:

 - Advance the intelligence profession by setting standards, building resources, sharing knowledge within the intelligence field, and promoting a strong intelligence culture in Europe and its liberal-democratic partners;

-- Promote cross-border research and scholarship cooperation between intelligence scholars in Europe and with scholars in other parts of the world;
+- Promote cross-border research and scholarship cooperation between intelligence scholars in Europe and North America, as well as with scholars in other parts of the world;

 - Highlight the work of emerging postgraduate and undergraduate scholars in the intelligence studies field, and provide a forum for them to exchange ideas and pursue relevant research projects;